m41k1204/Tws-API/README.md

 # Interactive Brokers TWS API Project

-This project provides a comprehensive guide for interacting with the Interactive Brokers TWS API using C++.
+This readme provides a comprehensive guide for interacting with the Interactive Brokers TWS API using C++.
 The system leverages TCP/IP protocols and socket communication to interface with the TWS client, ensuring efficient and real-time data handling.

 ## Key Features